frame-lang/frame-docs/index.rst

 what state the system is in.
 Thus is born - spaghetti code.

 In contrast, logical state is inherent to automata - it's what they are all about.
-Therefore logical state is a first class citizen of the automata and is what you think about first when creating them.
+Therefore logical state is a first class citizen of automata and is what you think about first when creating one.

 However, using non-automata-oriented languages (meaning all popular modern programming languages) to build automata is fraught with challenges.
 Strange new classes of problems